yireo/yireo-slides/slides/yireo/apollo-federation.md

-{state: main}
+{state: main middle}
 {background-image: mm18uk/background-mm.png}
 # Magento in an Apollo Federation

 ---
 # Magento legacy
-- Monolithic architecture
+~ Monolithic architecture
-  - Magento 1 and Magento 2 were designed as full service applications
-- Frontending in Magento 2 is horrible
+  - Magento 1 and Magento 2 were designed as full service applications ~ Frontending in Magento 2 is horrible
   - KnockoutJS, RequireJS, jQuery, all mixed in a deadly cocktail
   - Frontend is slowly becoming deprecated
-- Magento 2.4 introduces SOA
+~ Magento 2.4 introduces SOA
   - SOA: Service Oriented Architecture
-  - Not necessarily microservice, but more like independent services
-- Magento is now owned by Adobe
+  - Not necessarily microservice, but more like independent services ~ Magento is now owned by Adobe
   - Adobe is not making money of open source shops

 ---